Dual carriageway: Spain

 The autovía A-5 outside Madrid.
-It is just a duplication of the old National Road 5.
+It is a duplication of the old National Road 5.

 The Spanish word for dual carriageway is autovía (literally autoway).
 All of them are government-owned and not tolled.

 First-generation autovías, built in the 1980s and early 1990s, were just duplications in parallel of existing roads, as shown in the photograph.
 Modern autovías are two carriageways built from scratch, leaving the old road they replace as an alternative route for pedestrians, bicycles and other non-motorized vehicles.

 Private properties may have direct access to an autovía, as well as bus stops and gas stations in the hard shoulders.
 A controlled-access highway (motorway) in Spain is referred to as autopista (literally autotrack).
 They may be operated by private companies and be tolled.
 The two major accesses to Spain from France, AP-7 into Catalonia and AP-8 into the Basque Country, are autopistas.
 In comparison, the prime road between Spain and Portugal is the photographed autovía A-5.
 In both autopistas and autovías, the generic speed limit is 120 km/h, minimum speed is 60 km/h, driving backwards is strictly prohibited, and they shall not have at-grade junctions.